Kaushalmehta18/hackathon-project-Real-Time-Speech-to-Speech-AI-Translator-for-Video-Calls/README.md

         "C:\Users\yourname\AppData\Local\Programs\Python\Python310\Scripts" and then hit ok and save the chnages and close all the wiindows. for more guide visit the [link](https://www.youtube.com/watch?v=DHd36WBQeDo)

-3. install pyaudio in your PC
+3. Install pyaudio in your PC

    >-> go to this [link](https://pypi.org/project/PyAudio/#files) and download the pyaudio wheel files which is named as "PyAudio-0.2.14-cp310-cp310-win_amd64" for python 3.10